mattgemmell/Jekyll-Staging/README.markdown

 3. Like to work on posts using Jekyll's built-in web server.

 If you have a lot of posts, Jekyll's rebuild process can take a while, so it can be handy to temporarily move all of your existing posts aside while you work on a draft.
-That's what this script does.
+That's what this gem does.

 It lets you specify a given draft post, and it'll move it into Jekyll's folder structure (appropriately prefixing its filename with today's date).
 Then, it moves all other posts aside temporarily.
 That way, Jekyll's build and regeneration process will be super-fast while you're working on the draft.